jpsirois/development-references/README.md

 - Date: 📅
 - Bug: 🐛 or 🐞
 - Link: 🔗
+- Image: 🎑 or
+- Email: ✉️
+- Analytics or Chart: 📊 or 📈 or 📉
+- Package or Plugin: 📦

 ## License
 © 2014 licensed under a [MIT license](http://jpsirois.mit-license.org/license.html).